SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-overview.md

 > [!IMPORTANT]
 > You will need to use SharePoint Framework v1.11 or later for the solutions which are submitted to store.

+> [!IMPORTANT]
+> All SharePoint Framework solutions will be targeted for SharePoint store.
+They can be also enabled for Microsoft Teams usage and the deployment will happen to Microsoft Teams gallery through the specific tenant's SharePoint app catalog.
+There is currently no option to only target Microsoft Teams store for SharePoint Framework based extensibility.
+This might be enabled based on the partner demand.

 * [App validation checklist](publish-to-marketplace-checklist.md)
 * [After publishing your app](publish-to-marketplace-after-publishing.md)